At the last meeting, the committee requested a change before we take

 ;

-\ normally be a system dependent buffer
+\ This would normally be an internal system buffer.

-: readEscaped \ "string" -- caddr
+: readEscaped \ "ccc" -- c-addr

 \ *G Parses an escaped string from the input stream according to